 Hope this helps some other weary CLI warrior some trouble.
 Cheers!

-Update: I received a wonderful recommendation from a user named
+Update: I received a recommendation from a user named sigzero over

-sigzero over on Reddit.
-For additional security they added the following
+on Reddit.
+For additional security they added the following line to their

 autocmd BufReadPost * if &key != "" | set noswapfile nowritebackup viminfo= nobackup noshelltemp history=0 secure | endif